-How do I control who can see what's on my profile and timeline?
+How do I control who can see what's on my Facebook profile and timeline?

 Here's an overview of who can see what's on your profile and tools you can use to control what you share on your profile and timeline.Overview

-- To edit things like places you’ve lived or your family and relationships, click About below your cover photo, then hover over the info you’d like to change and click Edit.
+- To edit things like places you’ve lived or your family and relationships, click About below your cover photo, then click next to the info you’d like to change and click Edit.
 Use the audience selector next to this info to choose who you're sharing it with.

 - Anyone can see your public information, which includes your name, profile picture, cover photo, gender, username, user ID (account number), and networks (learn why).